pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_recipes/recipe_user_guide/recipes.md

 ## Recipe Pipelines

 A recipe is defined as a [pipeline](https://beam.apache.org/documentation/programming-guide/#creating-a-pipeline) of [Apache Beam transforms](https://beam.apache.org/documentation/programming-guide/#transforms) applied to the data collection associated with a {doc}`file pattern <file_patterns>`.
-Specifically, each recipe pipeline contains a set of transforms, which operate on an `apache_beam.PCollection`, performing a one-to-one mapping using `apache_beam.Map` of input elements to output elements, applying the specified transformation.
+Specifically, each recipe pipeline contains a set of transforms, which operate on an [`apache_beam.PCollection`](https://beam.apache.org/documentation/programming-guide/#pcollections), performing a mapping of input elements to output elements (for example, using [`apache_beam.Map`](https://beam.apache.org/documentation/transforms/python/elementwise/map/)), applying the specified transformation.

 To write a recipe, you define a pipeline that uses existing transforms, in combination with new transforms if required for custom processing of the input data collection.